awslabs/fhir-works-on-aws-deployment/INSTALL.md

 #### Audit log mover

 Audit Logs are placed into CloudWatch Logs at <CLOUDWATCH_EXECUTION_LOG_GROUP>.
 The Audit Logs includes information about request/responses coming to/from your API Gateway.
-It also includes the Cognito user that made the request.
+It also includes the user that made the request.

 In addition, if you would like to archive logs older than 7 days into S3 and delete those logs from Cloudwatch Logs, please follow the instructions below.